CALIFORNIA DFPI and DRE LICENSE DEFENSE ATTORNEY

 Trust Companies and Departments

-DFPI now has authority to oversee previously unregulated industries, including debt collectors, rent to own contracts, consumer credit reporting agencies, credit repair agencies and others.
+DFPI now has authority to oversee previously unregulated industries, including debt collectors, rent to own contractors, consumer credit reporting agencies, credit repair companies, debt relief companies, private school financiers, and others.

 We provide the following legal services: